Mediterranean Chicken Thighs

 What’s for dinner?
-When in doubt, go with chicken!
-Mediterranean Roasted Chicken Thighs with olives and tomatoes is a one pan meal with both a main and side dish cooked together as one recipe.
+When in doubt, go with baked chicken!
+Roasted Mediterranean Chicken Thighs with tomatoes and olives is a one pan meal with both a main and side dish cooked together as one recipe.
 Serve it as an easy chicken dinner for two.

 When you don’t know what to make for dinner, what is your go to recipe?
 The one you can make without looking it up?
 The one where no matter how many times you make it, you will never stop loving it?